th-duvanel/riscv-spdm/README.md

 I know, it is strange to have a Makefile in the repo and you have to use a shell script.
 But the Git repos have to compile themselves individually.
 If not, it can cause some unexpected errors, so, use the script above.

+In compile.sh, you will compile the C binary to receive the TCP packets sent by the QEMU, so Wireshark detect them properly and without any inconsistency UDP can bring.

 # Running

 For the qemu emulation, run the .sh to create a virtual disk: